Happening Now

 According to the Oba’s statement issued through his press secretary Alli Ibrahim on Wednesday 17 April, a nationwide campaign to educate people about acceptable ways of handling the Nigerian currency ought to have preceded any arrest being made.

-A six months jail term meted out to cross-dresser Idris Olarewaju Okuneye, also known as Bobrisky by a Lagos Federal High Court last Friday told the public that spraying the Naira was more serious than they thought.
-His plea for leniency on the basis of being ignorant did not yield the response he sought as his sentencing came without the option of a fine.
+A six-month jail term meted out to cross-dresser Idris Olarewaju Okuneye, also known as Bobrisky by a Lagos Federal High Court last Friday told the public that spraying the Naira was more serious than they thought.
+His plea for leniency based on being ignorant did not yield the response he sought as his sentencing came without the option of a fine.

 There is a cultural spirit in Yoruba that forces you to spend money uncontrollably at your exciting moment, says Oba Akanbi.